-Moody National REIT II, Inc. (the "Company") was formed on July 25, 2014, as a Maryland corporation and intends to qualify as a real estate investment trust ("REIT").
+Moody National REIT II, Inc. (the "Company") was formed on July 25, 2014, as a Maryland corporation and intends to qualify as a real estate investment trust ("REIT") beginning with the year ended December 31, 2015.
 The Company expects to use the proceeds from its initial public offering to invest in a portfolio of hospitality properties focusing primarily on the premier-brand, select-service segment of the hospitality sector.
 To a lesser extent, the Company may also invest in hospitality-related real estate securities and debt investments.
 As discussed in Note 3, the Company was initially capitalized by Moody National REIT Sponsor, LLC (the "Sponsor").
 The Company's fiscal year end is December 31.
-As of June 30, 2015, the Company did not own any real estate assets and had not begun operations.

-The Company is offering a maximum of 40,000,000 shares of its common stock to the public in its primary offering (the "Offering") at \$25.00 per share, with discounts available to certain purchasers, and 4,210,526 shares of its common stock pursuant to its distribution reinvestment plan (the "DRP") at \$23.75 per share.
-The Company may reallocate the shares between the Offering and the DRP.
-In addition, the Company's board of directors may, from time to time, in its sole discretion, change the price at which the Company offers shares to the public in the Offering or to its stockholders pursuant to the DRP to reflect changes in the Company's estimated value per share and other factors that the Company's board of directors deems relevant.
+As of September 30, 2015, the Company did not own any real estate assets.
+The Company is offering a maximum of 40,000,000 shares of its common stock to the public in its primary offering (the "offering") at \$25.00 per share, with discounts available to certain purchasers, and 4,210,526 shares of its common stock pursuant to its distribution reinvestment plan (the "DRP") at \$23.75 per share.
+The Company may reallocate the shares between the offering and the DRP.
+In addition, the Company's board of directors may, from time to time, in its sole discretion, change the price at which the Company offers shares to the public in the offering or to its stockholders pursuant to the DRP to reflect changes in the Company's estimated value per share and other factors that the Company's board of directors deems relevant.

-Pursuant to the terms of the Offering, the Company was required to deposit all subscription proceeds in escrow pursuant to the terms of the Company's escrow agreement with UMB Bank, N.A. until the earlier of the date that the Company received subscriptions aggregating at least \$2,000,000 (including shares of the Company's common stock purchased by the Company's sponsor, its affiliates and the Company's directors and officers) or January 20, 2016.
-As of June 30, 2015, funds had not been released from escrow and no shares had been issued to investors.
+Pursuant to the terms of the offering, the Company was required to deposit all subscription proceeds in escrow pursuant to the terms of the Company's escrow agreement with UMB Bank, N.A. until the earlier of the date that the Company received subscriptions aggregating at least \$2,000,000 (including shares of the Company's common stock purchased by the Company's sponsor, its affiliates and the Company's directors and officers) or January 20, 2016.
 On July 2, 2015, the Company received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to the Company.
-As of August 6, 2015, the Company had received and accepted investors' subscriptions for and issued 124,381 shares of the Company's common stock in the Offering, resulting in gross offering proceeds of approximately \$3,109,537.
+As of September 30, 2015, the Company had received and accepted investors' subscriptions for and issued 242,373 shares of the Company's common stock in the offering, including 246 shares of common stock pursuant to the DRP, resulting in gross offering proceeds of \$6,053,189.
+As of September 30, 2015, there were a total of 260,373 shares of the Company's common stock issued and outstanding, including 8,000 shares sold to Sponsor and 10,000 shares of restricted stock discussed in Note 5.